bobgaynor/ml-foundations/README.md

 ---

 ## Current Status
-In progress — working on the *Titanic* classification project and documenting results.
+In progress — working on the *Titanic* classification and documenting results.